riyaskp/Yii2-Jenkins/README.md

 Create your new buid job using this template.

-In configuration change these values
+In configuration change these build settings

-Build
     Invoke Ant
 	Targets : build-parallel